tmtsoftware/csw-python/csw/documentation.md

                 print(f"Found: {p.keyName}")
 ```

+See [here](csw/Event.html) for the structure of an event.
+There are two types of events:

+* [SystemEvent](csw.Event.SystemEvent) - used to publish data

+* [ObserveEvent](csw.Event.ObserveEvent) - a special event published when an observation completes

+In the above example, the callback expects SystemEvents.

 ## Command Service API

 The `CommandServer` class lets you start an HTTP server that will accept CSW Setup commands to implement an assembly or HCD in Python.